If you are contemplating suicide or know someone who is, call 911.

 Or in the United States, call the National Suicide Prevention Lifeline: 1-800-273-TALK (8255).
 In Canada, the Canadian Association for Suicide Prevention maintains an up-to-date list of distress lines by province and territory.
 Be sure to get help.
 If someone is thinking of taking their own life, it’s not a secret to keep.
 Know that there is hope!
 Pastors will also want to find out the best number for their local helpline and keep it at the ready.

-For Disability Sunday/Week this 2017 (October 8-15), the Mental Health Task Force of CRC and Reformed Church in America Disability Concerns ministries have curated resources on suicide prevention, intervention and postvention.
+The Mental Health Task Force of CRC and Reformed Church in America Disability Concerns ministries has curated resources on suicide prevention, intervention and postvention.
 In addition, we created a bulletin insert and worship resources (attached) to assist congregations in thinking about this painful but important subject that touches so many people.
 See links below to order printed copies of the bulletin insert from your denominational office.

 The following is a quick reference list of signs that may indicate someone is at risk for suicide.
 Risk is greater if a behavior is new or has increased and if it seems related to a painful event, loss, or change:

 - Talking about wanting to die or to kill oneself.